Everything You Should Know About Tokens Before Investing In An ICO

 The world of cryptocurrencies can be very broad and confusing for those who are not fully in it.
-However, if you want to invest in an ICO you have to know everything you need to not lose your money or that you are disappointed.
+Don’t get me wrong, there is plenty of information available on different investment avenues such as cryptocurrency and online stock trading, but it can be a daunting world to delve into for the first time.
+This is why if you want to invest in an ICO, you have to know everything you need to not lose your money so that you are disappointed.

 What is an ICO and how does it work?